 I don't have a huge problem with dangling participles; I'll often say things like "Speaking as a linguist, that sentence isn't grammatical", where it's obviously not the sentence that's speaking as a linguist.
 (See various Language Log posts from Geoff Pullum arguing that avoiding danging participles is typically a matter of politeness as opposed to grammar.)
-But the following sentence from the government's anti-childhood-obesity website
+But the following sentence from the government's anti-childhood-obesity website is priceless:

 Cauliflower?
 No problem.
 Roasted with garlic and olive oil, the kids happily munched as if they were fries.